ahungry/determinism/README.md

  "#'determinism.stub/main" {:pass 1}}
 ```

+This should end up acting as a live-check equivalent to unit testing
+or spec based approaches (the more you instrument your code and send
+the results to the database at ~/.local/share/ahungry-determinism.db,
+the more the system can assist in regression-proofing and enabling a
+faster development workflow).

 ## Inspection

 You can use the help module to pull in more information the system has